v2ny/nengine/README.md

-# Xenith Engine
+# Nengine

-**Xenith Engine** is a modern 3D game engine built in Rust, focusing on performance, flexibility, and future scalability.
+**Nengine** is a modern 3D game engine built in Rust, focusing on performance, flexibility, and future scalability.
 This engine is designed to support advanced rendering, physics, and game mechanics, with a clean, efficient codebase aimed at both beginners and experienced developers.

 ## Key Features